 The digestive system is very important to overall health.
-Besides constipation, there is another embarrassing complaint - diarrhea.
+Besides constipation, there is another common complaint -- diarrhea.

 Diarrhea is caused by an imbalance in the digestive system; perhaps from overgrowth of bacteria or an ingested poison.
-It may be brought on by lack of fiber in the diet, an enzyme or vitamin A deficiency, intestinal parasites, colitis, a reaction to rancid nuts, eating unripe fruits, or food allergies.
+It may be brought on by lack of fiber in the diet, an enzyme or vitamin A deficiency, intestinal parasites, colitis, a reaction to rancid nuts or oils, eating unripe fruits, or food allergies.
 Symptoms include uncomfortably frequent, fluid, and excessive bowel movements.

 Diarrhea is a way for the body to rapidly remove toxins but can cause severe dehydration and loss of nutrients.
 It may be best to let diarrhea run its course for a couple of days.
 Patients should drink plenty of water during bouts of diarrhea to guard against dehydration.
 Soothing herbs like chamomile, catnip, or fennel tea are excellent drinks to sip on throughout the healing process.
 Meals should be small and frequent.

 There are many astringent herbs that help stop diarrhea.
 Astringents contain tannins that tighten and contract human tissue.
 The result is fluid retention that can quickly halt diarrhea and reduce any bleeding.
-Agrimony, bayberry, comfrey, yellowroot, peppermint, slippery elm, white oak, white willow, black walnut, green tea, red raspberry leaf, and mullein are all astringent and excellent for treating diarrhea, dysentery, and even cholera.
-Cinnamon and dried berries (blackberry, blueberry, and strawberry) are also astringent and can help.
+Yellowroot, agrimony, bayberry, comfrey, peppermint, slippery elm, white oak, white willow, black walnut, green tea, blackberry leaf, and mullein are all astringent and excellent for treating diarrhea, dysentery, and even cholera.
+Yellowroot is bitter tasting, but helps heal the whole digestive tract from the mouth and throat to the colon, intestines, and bladder.
+Mullein is also good for the whole system.
+Both dried yellowroot and mullein are available at Payne Mountain Farms which offers free shipping on all products.
+Powdered cinnamon and dried berries (blackberry, blueberry, and strawberry) are also astringent and can help.
 A good tea recipe is one teaspoon of powered cinnamon to one cup of boiling water.
 Steep ten minutes before drinking.

 The key when treating diarrhea, dysentery, and cholera is to drink plenty of uncontaminated water, to avoid consuming any additional harmful microorganisms, to avoid sugar and fruit juices that feed parasites, to reduce absorption of toxins into the body, to transport toxins out of the body, and finally to heal the bowels with mucilaginous herbs.